Identity Theft Statistics 2026: The Numbers the Industry Doesn't Advertise

 Key Takeaways

-- Government benefits fraud surged 39% year-over-year, driven largely by synthetic identity fraud using real SSNs combined with addresses sourced from data broker databases.
+- New-account fraud jumped 31% in 2025 (4.2 million to 5.4 million victims), and account takeover rose 18%; synthetic identity fraud combines real SSNs with addresses sourced from data broker databases.

-- Credit monitoring detects fraud 3–4 months after the fact; a credit freeze prevents new accounts from being opened at all and is free under federal law.
+- Credit monitoring alerts you only after a fraudulent account is opened; a credit freeze prevents new accounts from being opened at all and is free under federal law.

 The headline numbers